Iasa-Global/btabok/Design.md

 ## Design Principles

 The most complete set of design principles was developed in the context of object-oriented programming but apply equally well to other programming styles.
 Many of these principles have been around since the 1980s and have proven themselves in practice.
 The last two are the result of more than one finding in a project post-mortem.
-Here’s the list:

 - Single Responsibility